 5.8 Crime Victim Leave

-An employee who is a victim or who is an immediate family member of a victim of a felony may take unpaid time off from work in order to attend judicial proceedings related to the crime.
+An employee who is a victim or who is an immediate family member of a victim of a violent or serious felony may take unpaid time off from work in order to attend judicial proceedings related to the crime.
 Any absence from work to attend judicial proceedings will be unpaid, unless you choose to take accrued vacation or personal holiday.
-Under this policy, "immediate family member" includes a spouse, domestic partner, child, stepchild, brother, stepbrother, sister, stepsister, mother, stepmother, father or stepfather.
+Under this policy, “immediate family member” includes a spouse, domestic partner, child, stepchild, brother, stepbrother, sister, stepsister, mother, stepmother, father or stepfather.

 Before you are absent for such a reason, you must provide documentation of the scheduled proceeding.
 Such notice is typically given to the victim of the crime by a court or government agency setting the hearing, a district attorney or prosecuting attorney’s office or a victim/witness office.
 If advance notice is not possible, you must provide appropriate documentation within a reasonable time after the absence.